Invocations / The Moth and the Flame

 Invocations / The Moth and the Flame is a solo double album by American jazz pianist Keith Jarrett recorded in October 1980 and November 1979 respectively and released on ECM in May 1981.

 Background

 Invocations

 Invocations was recorded at the Ottobeuren Abbey on the Karl Joseph Riepp "Trinity" pipe organ, with a soprano saxophone overdubbed on two tracks.
-Jarrett had recordedHymns/Spheres (1976) on the same organ four years previously.
+Jarrett had recorded Hymns/Spheres (1976) on the same organ four years previously.
 Regarding the recording date, Jarrett recalled: "Just being in the abbey is quite a frightening experience....
 Everything I played ... was extemporaneous, and the two tracks on which I did a soprano-sax over-dub were like minor miracles.
 It was about forty degrees in there, and my horn felt like an ice cube."

 The Moth and the Flame

 The Moth and the Flame is a solo piano suite, recorded on a Steinway at Tonstudio Bauer in Ludwigsburg, West Germany.